rackspace-cookbooks/elkstack/README.md

 ### elkstack::forwarder

-A python-based alternative to the normal agent, configured simply to watch logs forward them directly on to the cluster.
+A [go-based alternative](https://github.com/elastic/logstash-forwarder) to the normal agent, configured simply to watch logs forward them directly on to the cluster.
 This project is in heavy development, and is not publishing releases very often, so the packaged versions may be quite old or buggy.
 As of the addition of the recipe, the package was almost a year behind current development, but only because there also had been no releases either.

 ### elkstack::elasticsearch